Sinking of the Titanic: "Iceberg, right ahead!"

-Nine minutes later, at 23:39, Fleet spotted an iceberg in Titanics path.
+At 23:39 Fleet spotted an iceberg in Titanics path.
 He rang the lookout bell three times and telephoned the bridge to inform Sixth Officer James Moody.
 Fleet asked, "Is there anyone there?"
 Moody replied, "Yes, what do you see?"
 Fleet replied, "Iceberg, right ahead!"
 After thanking Fleet, Moody relayed the message to Murdoch, who ordered Quartermaster Robert Hichens to change the ship's course.
 Murdoch is generally believed to have given the order "hard a-starboard", which would result in the ship's tiller being moved all the way to starboard in an attempt to turn the ship to port.
 This reversal of directions, when compared to modern practice, was common in British ships of the era.
 It has long been reported that Murdoch rang "full astern" on the ship's telegraphs; however, there is evidence that Murdoch simply signalled the engine room to stop, not reverse.
 Lead Fireman Frederick Barrett testified that the stop light came on, but even that order was not executed before the collision.

 According to Fourth Officer Joseph Boxhall, Murdoch told Captain Smith that he was attempting to "hard-a-port around [the iceberg]", suggesting that he was attempting a "port around" manoeuvre – to first swing the bow around the obstacle, then swing the stern so that both ends of the ship would avoid a collision.
 There was a delay before either order went into effect; the steam-powered steering mechanism took up to 30 seconds to turn the ship's tiller, and the complex task of reversing or stopping the engines would also have taken some time to accomplish.
 Reversing or stopping the engines and their propellers reduced the rudder's effectiveness, therefore impairing the turning ability of the ship.
-Had Murdoch turned the ship while maintaining her forward speed, Titanic might have missed the iceberg with feet to spare.
+Cultural historian Stephanie Barczewski posited that, had Murdoch turned the ship while maintaining her forward speed, there may have been some possible scenario where Titanic could have missed the iceberg with feet to spare.

 In the event, Titanics heading changed just in time to avoid a head-on collision, but the change in direction caused the ship to strike the iceberg with a glancing blow.
 An underwater spur of ice scraped along the starboard side of the ship for about six seconds; chunks of ice dislodged from upper parts of the berg fell onto her forecastle.
 About five minutes after the collision, all of Titanics engines were stopped, leaving the bow facing north and the ship slowly drifting south in the Labrador Current.